 Employers can use the ERC claim withdrawal process if all of the following apply:

-• They made the claim on an adjusted employment return (Forms 941-X, 943-X, 944-X, CT-1X).
+- They made the claim on an adjusted employment return (Forms 941-X, 943-X, 944-X, CT-1X).

-• They filed the adjusted return only to claim the ERC, and they made no other adjustments.
+- They filed the adjusted return only to claim the ERC, and they made no other adjustments.

-• They want to withdraw the entire amount of their ERC claim.
+- They want to withdraw the entire amount of their ERC claim.

-• The IRS has not paid their claim, or the IRS has paid the claim, but they haven’t cashed or deposited the refund check.
+- The IRS has not paid their claim, or the IRS has paid the claim, but they haven’t cashed or deposited the refund check.

-Taxpayers who are not eligible to use the withdrawal process can reduce or eliminate their ERC claim by filing an amended return.
+Taxpayers not eligible to use the withdrawal process can reduce or eliminate their ERC claim by filing an amended return.
 For details, see the Correcting an ERC claim – Amending a return section of the frequently asked questions about the ERC.

-How to withdraw an ERC claim
+Instructions to withdraw an ERC claim

 To take advantage of the claim withdrawal procedure, taxpayers should carefully follow the special instructions at IRS.gov/withdrawmyerc, summarized below.

 Taxpayers who filed their ERC claims themselves, haven’t received, cashed or deposited a refund check and have not been notified their claim is under audit should fax withdrawal requests to the IRS using computer or mobile device.
 The IRS has set up a special fax line to receive withdrawal requests.
 This enables the agency to stop processing before the refund is approved.
-Taxpayers who are unable to fax their withdrawal using a computer or mobile device can mail their request, but this will take longer for the IRS to receive.
+Taxpayers who cannot fax their withdrawal using a computer or mobile device can mail their request, but this will take longer for the IRS to receive.

 Those who received a refund check, but haven’t cashed or deposited it, can still withdraw their claim.
 They should mail the voided check with their withdrawal request using the instructions at IRS.gov/withdrawmyerc.